 Making videos became this horrible experience.

 The pressure I put on my shoulders, the critical voice, and the frustration won.
-Sad to say it but that’s exactly what happened.
-I just couldn’t face it anymore so I stopped.
+Sad to say it, but that’s exactly what happened.
+I couldn’t face it anymore, so I stopped.
 I wasn’t in a great space mentally, and the last thing I needed was another way to fail (real or imagined).
-Something that was meant to be fun and a way to learn some new skills became just too hard.
+Something meant to be fun, and a way to learn some new skills became just too hard.
 Quitting was easier.
 Quitting was something that the little voice could get behind.

-Recently, I tried again with a studio vlog; quickly realising that what I do is hard to relate in a vlog.
-But the urge to try again was there.
-Maybe because I feel like I’m in a better position with my mental health.
-Maybe because I watch more YouTube than TV these days.
-But whatever it is, the fire has been relit.
+But one thing you can say about me is that I’m determined.
+Recently, I tried again with a studio vlog, quickly realising that what I do is hard to relate to in a vlog.
+But the urge to try again was there, maybe because I feel like I’m in a better position with my mental health.
+Maybe because I watch more YouTube than TV these days, but whatever it is, the fire has been relit.

 I’m not making any promises.

-To be honest, I have no idea what type of videos I even want to make.
+I have no idea what type of videos I even want to make.
 It’s fun, actually.
 Kel and I bought a drone (more on that another time) so that could feature.
-Maybe I’ll do a Lookbook or some kind of personal style thing.
+Maybe I’ll do a Lookbook or some personal style thing.
 Maybe I’ll do more tutorials or how-to videos.
 The world is my oyster.
-What I am sure of is that I won’t let being critical of myself stand in the way anymore.
+I am sure that I won’t let being critical of myself get in the way anymore.

 Wish me luck!
-And if you’re interested in following along, keeping me accountable or something like that, I’ll put some of my videos and a link ot YouTube below.
+And if you’re interested in following along, keeping me accountable or something like that, I’ll put some of my videos and a link to YouTube below.